JimFowler/books/Books20/Tools/doc/classes.rst

 BookEntry
 _________

 The BookEntry  object is the main  user interface to the  entries in a file.
-It contains a bookfile, header entry, and symbol table objects.
+It  is  defined  in ``mainWindow.py``.
+The  BookEntry  class contains a bookfile, header entry, and symbol table objects.

 .. automodule:: mainWindow
     :members: